sboomi/relevant_joboffers/README.md

 * Job type and status
 * **BONUS:** we'll be looking at required technological skills suited for the job and list them up

+### Requirements

+Need Firefox installed, then the most recent version of GeckoDriver, as a PATH variable.

 ## Database

 The main database will be a MongoDB database, which is not only useful for scalability, but also stocking subcollections.